joshua0pang/NAGA/README.md

 # NAGA
-I am fascinated by the NAGA culture throughout southeast asia.
+Like R. Buckminster Fuller, I am fascinated by the NAGA culture throughout southeast asia.
 Naga means snake, in Sanskrit it looks like this: नाग.
 There is a strong correlation betwen NAGA culture and water people on sailing ships.

 Also see here:
 http://jsfiddle.net/joshua0pang/2qwgnxhg/